Sparks-MG/Recommendations-with-IBM/README.md

 ### Eample Screenshots of a potential dashboard based on the recommendation engine
 ![HOME](example_images/screen-shot-2018-09-17-at-3.40.30-pm.png)
-_A glimpse of a potential dashboard based on this recommendation engine_
+_A glimpse of a potential dashboard based on this recommendation engine._
 ### Project Conclussion

 The training data indicates that atleast 300 latent features are necessary to achieve a high accuracy.
 More latent features only increase the accuracy marginally.
 The test data declines with rising number of latent features to a relativly high baseline value.
 However, only 20 users appear in both training and test data.
 Thus, the data situation is insufficient for a recommender situation based on collaborative filtering methods like SVD.
 It is advisable to employ a larger data set with more mutual users.